Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Object reconstruction

 Electron candidates are reconstructed from energy clusters in the ECAL, which are combined with matching tracks in the tracking system~\cite{CMS:2020uim}.
 The ECAL clustering groups together energy deposits that are compatible with having originated from the same particle, thus recovering energy losses due to bremsstrahlung.
 The angular information of the electron candidate is derived by combining information from the ECAL cluster and the associated track.

 Electron candidates with $\pt>35\GeV$ and $\abs{\eta_{C}} < 1.44$ (ECAL barrel region) or $1.57 < \abs{\eta_{C}} < 2.50$ (ECAL endcap region) are selected, where $\eta_{C}$ is the pseudorapidity of the electron's ECAL cluster.
 As the quality of ECAL cluster reconstruction is lower in the transition region $1.44 < \abs{\eta_{C}} < 1.57$, electrons falling in that range are rejected.
-The electron candidates are required to pass selection and isolation criteria optimized for highly energetic electrons~\cite{CMS:2020uim}, suppressing backgrounds from pions or photon conversions, and electrons in jets.
+The electron candidates are required to pass selection and isolation criteria optimized for highly energetic electrons~\cite{CMS:2020uim}, which include a transverse impact parameter requirement of $\abs{d_\mathrm{xy}}<0.02\cm$ in the barrel and $\abs{d_\mathrm{xy}}<0.05\cm$ in the endcap, relative to the primary vertex.
+These criteria suppress backgrounds from pions, photon conversions, and electrons in jets.
+The electron efficiency scale factor (SF) is close to unity for both barrel and endcap, with an uncertainty ranging from 1--3\% across the \(\pt\) range of 35--1000\GeV, and set to 3\% above 1000\GeV.

 The efficiency to trigger on, reconstruct, and identify high-\pt electrons has been studied in detail using $\PZ \to \Pe\Pe$ candidate events and has been validated in data up to \pt values of 1\TeV.
-In the analysis, simulated events are weighted by the trigger efficiency measured in data.
+In the analysis, simulated events are not required to pass the trigger selection, instead are weighted by the trigger efficiency measured in data.
 The trigger efficiency is observed to be $>$95\% for all data-taking years.
-The electron efficiency scale factor (SF) is close to unity for both barrel and endcap, with an uncertainty ranging from 1--3\% across the \(\pt\) range of 35--1000\GeV, and set to 3\% above 1000\TeV.

 In the L1 trigger, events containing a single muon with $\pt>22\GeV$ are accepted.
 At the HLT, this threshold is 50\GeV throughout the whole data-taking period, while additional triggers using complementary reconstruction algorithms and a \pt threshold of 100\GeV were added in 2017 and 2018 to maximize efficiency for high-\pt muons.
 Muons within $\abs{\eta} < 2.4$ are accepted~\cite{CMS:2021yvr}.